 John Wall, podcast co-host of Marketing Over Coffee, says:

-If you get it right, you’re never going to get more dedicated followers than podcast listeners.
+“If you get it right, you’re never going to get more dedicated followers than podcast listeners.”

-3. Podcasts Are On Demand – Which is What People Want Nowadays
+3. Podcasts Are Accessible On Demand

 For the majority of the day, your audience is preoccupied with varying screen time priorities and other tasks that require their visual attention.